juliaskiff/ShopnoLP/README.md

 For this project I used HTML, CSS3, Bootstrap 3, Jquerry.

-The free psd mock-up was taken from http://psd-html-css.ru.
+The free psd mock-up was taken at http://psd-html-css.ru.

 As Less complier I used Winless.